cbrake/linux-serial-test/README.md

 This is a fork of cbrake's original linux-serial-test.
 It has various changes by hackerb9 which may or may not be improvements.

-1. Recognizes that Tx count will be incorrect due to buffering and does not report an error if it differs from Rx.
+1. Accepts that Tx count will be incorrect due to buffering and does not report an error if it differs from Rx.
+1. Does report an error if the serial hardware (or kernel module) is unable to set the requested baudrate.
+1. Measures an estimate of the received baudrate and, optionally, reports an error if it is significantly different than requested.
 1. EAGAIN exits process_read_data() since it likely means there is no more data available.
 This avoids the situation where linux-serial-test would hang and have to be killed with ^C three times.
-1. Estimate baudrate and do not return "success" if it is significantly different than requested.
-Also,
 1. Allow non-standard baudrates to be specified directly instead of requiring a clock divisor.
+E.g., `-b 512000`.
 1. Allow baudrates to be specified in "Engineering notation" (see strtod(3)).
 For example, `-b 3E6` would be equivalent to `-b 3000000`.
-1. State the results clearly when the program exits.
+1. The results of the test are printed clearly when the program exits.

 # Compiling